International Agreement Worker Visa

 - Covered according to a similar agreement between the UK and other countries

-- Working on behalf of an overseas government or international organisation
+- Working on behalf of an overseas government or recognised international organisation

 - Working as a private servant in a diplomatic household

-If you are working in a role with a relevant occupation code for a UK sponsor which is also a licensed student sponsor, you may also be required to apply for an Academic Approval Technology Scheme (ATAS) certificate.
+If you are working in a role with a relevant occupation code for a UK sponsor with an international agreement sponsor license, you may also be required to apply for an Academic Approval Technology Scheme (ATAS) certificate.

 As well as this, your employer must be a valid sponsor with the power to issue Certificates of Sponsorship.